 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-We may use your personal information to send you promotional information about third parties which we think you may find interesting but only if you tell us that you wish this to happen.
+We may use your personal information to send you promotional information.

 We may need to disclose your data to third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We do not transfer or give access to your personal data outside the European Economic Area.
 If we do need to do so for contractual or legal reasons we ensure that data & transfer is secure.